Band on the Run (song): Videos

-An independent film produced by Michael Coulson, while he was a college student in the mid 1970s, was later included in The McCartney Years video compilation as well as the 2010 re-issue of the album Band on the Run.
+An independent film produced by Michael Coulson, while he was a college student in the mid-1970s, was later included in The McCartney Years video compilation as well as the 2010 re-issue of the album Band on the Run.
 It served mostly as a tribute to the Beatles, featuring montages of still pictures from their career.
 Wings were not shown.
 The video ends with a collage of Beatles pictures much like the album cover of Sgt.
 Pepper's Lonely Hearts Club Band.

 In 2014, a new video for "Band on the Run" was created.
-The video was designed by Ben Ib, an artist who created tour visuals for Paul McCartney (as well as Roger Waters and The Smashing Pumpkins) and the cover for Paul McCartney's 2013 solo album New.
+The video was designed by Ben Ib, an artist who created tour visuals for Paul McCartney (as well as Roger Waters and the Smashing Pumpkins) and the cover for Paul McCartney's 2013 solo album New.
 In the video, all of the objects, including the "band on the run" itself, are made up of words.

 Reception

-The song was praised by former bandmate and songwriting partner, John Lennon, who considered it "a great song and a great album".
-In 2014, Billboard praised "Band on the Run" for having "three distinct parts that don't depend on a chorus yet still manage to feel anthemic."
-Cash Box said that the "excellent build to eventual power pitch, coupled with some fine music and vocals makes this another McCartney masterpiece."
-Record World said it "features changes galore, bringing a new dimension to top 40 radio."
-AllMusic critic Stewart Mason called the track "classic McCartney", lauding the song for "manag[ing] to be experimental in form yet so deliciously melodic that its structural oddities largely go unnoticed."
+"Band on the Run" was praised by former bandmate and songwriting partner John Lennon, who considered it "a great song" from "a great album".
+In 2014, Billboard praised "Band on the Run" for having "three distinct parts that don't depend on a chorus yet still manage to feel anthemic".
+Cash Box said that the "excellent build to eventual power pitch, coupled with some fine music and vocals makes this another McCartney masterpiece".
+Record World said it "features changes galore, bringing a new dimension to top 40 radio".
+AllMusic critic Stewart Mason called the track "classic McCartney", lauding the song for "manag[ing] to be experimental in form yet so deliciously melodic that its structural oddities largely go unnoticed".

 Paul McCartney and Wings won the Best Pop Vocal Performance by a Duo, Group or Chorus for "Band on the Run" at the 17th Annual Grammy Awards.
 NME ranked the song as the tenth best song of the 1970s, as well as the fifteenth best solo song by an ex-Beatle.
-In 2010, AOL Radio listeners voted "Band on the Run" the best song of Paul McCartney's solo career, achieving a better ranking than "Maybe I'm Amazed" and "Silly Love Songs".
+In 2010, AOL Radio listeners voted "Band on the Run" the best song of McCartney's solo career.
 In 2012, Rolling Stone readers ranked the song as McCartney's fourth best song of all time, behind "Maybe I'm Amazed", "Hey Jude", and "Yesterday".
-Rolling Stone readers also ranked the song the fifth best solo song by ex-members of The Beatles.
+Rolling Stone readers also ranked the song the fifth best solo Beatle song.